Download our case study: Alder Hey Children's NHS Foundation Trust Transforms Care With MEDITECH's Interoperability Solutions

-About: Alder Hey Children’s NHS Foundation Trust (Liverpool, England) is one of Europe’s largest children’s hospitals, with over 330,000 patients and families visiting the Trust each year.
+About: Alder Hey Children’s NHS Foundation Trust (Liverpool, England) is one of Europe’s largest children’s hospitals, with over 330,000 patients and families visiting the trust each year.
 In addition to the hospital’s main site, Alder Hey offers pediatric services at a number of community sites across Merseyside, Cumbria, Shropshire, Wales, and the Isle of Man.

-Challenge: The NHS in the northwest counties of Cheshire and Merseyside (C&M), which includes Alder Hey, is working to connect healthcare and social services organizations through interoperability initiatives.
+Challenge: The NHS in the northwest counties of Cheshire and Merseyside, which includes Alder Hey, is working to connect healthcare and social services organizations through interoperability initiatives.
 As a main provider of pediatric care, Alder Hey works with children who transition to various outpatient settings; thus, they aspired to develop a method for sharing patient records across the region.

-- An improved user experience, as clinicians access information from other Trusts and GPs as part of their workflow
+- An improved user experience, as clinicians access information from other trusts and GPs as part of their workflow.

-- The availability of necessary clinical information, to prevent duplicate investigations
+- The availability of necessary clinical information, to prevent duplicate investigations.

-- A reduction in time spent collating and summarizing clinical information from other Trusts and GPs
+- A reduction in time spent collating and summarizing clinical information from other trusts and GPs.

 - Improved clinical decision-making due to the availability of relevant information during the clinical encounter.